pzxie/wohoox/packages/wohoox-react/README.md

 }
 ```

-> Although wohoox-react supports `dispatch` to make state modifications take effect and allow components to re-render, it is best to use actions for data updates.
+> Although wohoox-react supports `dispatch` to make state modifications take effect and allow components to re-render, it is best to use actions for data updates

 #### dispatch parameter description